Potty Training Pants

 MOTHER NATURE POTTY TRAINING PANTS

-COLOURS: size 2-3 years: mini mouse, purple, turquoise, grey and royal blue and in size 3-4 years: royal blue, pink, purple, white, grey, royal blue, mini-mouse and turquoise in stock.
+COLOURS: size 2-3 years: turquoise, grey, pink, purple, white and royal blue and in size 3-4 years: royal blue, pink, purple, white, grey, royal blue and turquoise in stock.

 Description: Toddler potty training pants are useful in assisting toddlers to learn bladder control (by experiencing the sensation of feeling wet).
 They do not replace a nappy in absorbency but are useful in preventing “little accidents”.
 This is especially useful during play school hours or when out and about.